papasanimohansrinivas/jekyll-now/_posts/2020-11-21-Fire-Detection-Product-For-Timber-Yard.md

 ### This is a ongoing blog about personal product we are building targeting business owners.

-I and my colleague Shekhar Patel  are developing a hardware product for detecting fires if they happen on timber yard.
+**I** and my colleague **Shekhar Patel**  are developing a hardware product for detecting fire accidents in  timber yard  with help of close friends and family .

 ## July 2019